dkkempto/dusty3d/README.md

 # dusty3d
 A ray tracer I'm making in my free time!

-Super basic so far, only supports obj files with an extremely low polycount, seeing as there are no acceleration structures and it all runs on a single thread.
+Super basic so far, only supports obj files with a relatively low polycount.
+WASD moves the camera translationally, arrow keys rotates the camera angle.
+Still pretty buggy, open to suggestions/improvements

 Next steps include:

-- Implementing the "Mesh" class to enable grouping triangles together.
-- Implement a k-d tree inside of Mesh to enable much, much faster rendering.
-- Add lighting classes
+- Add lighting
 - Add BRDF functionality
 - Add reflection/refraction (not sure how this one's going to go, never really done anything like this in the past)
 - Anti-aliasing?
 Easiest way would just be to super sample and then average that out